Accessible Voting Options

 Accessible Ballot Marking Device at City Hall Advance Voting Opportunities

-An accessible ballot-marking device is available at Richmond City Hall on advance voting dates (October 6, 10, 11, 12, and 13).
+An accessible ballot-marking device is available at Richmond City Hall on advance voting dates (May 15, 19, 20, and 22) and Richmond Secondary School on general voting day (May 29).
 This option will allow you to mark your ballot independently by using descriptive audio, touch screen, Braille, rocker paddle device, and sip and puff device.

 - Request to have curb-side voting at the voting place.
-We encourage you to call the Elections Office at 604-276-4100 right before you arrive at your voting place.
+Please call the Elections Office at 604-276-4100 once you arrive at the voting place.

-- Bring a friend or family member to assist you with reading or marking your ballot at the voting booth.
+- Bring a family member to assist you with reading or marking your ballot at the voting booth.
 They must make a solemn declaration to faithfully and impartially assist you.
+Note: due to the COVID-19 Pandemic, you are only allowed to bring someone that is a current member of your household.

-- Bring a friend or family member who will translate for you when you vote.
+- Bring a family member from your household who will translate for you when you vote.
 They must make a solemn declaration to faithfully and impartially assist you.
+Note: due to the COVID-19 Pandemic, you are only allowed to bring someone that is a current member of your household.

 - Use the translated voting instructions at your voting place, which will be provided in French, Simplified Chinese, Traditional Chinese, and Punjabi.